 - More details on Universal Credit

-Universal Credit is a new government benefit replacing six working age and income-related benefits, called 'legacy benefits'.
+Universal Credit is a new Government benefit replacing six working age and means tested ( income-related) benefits, called 'legacy benefits'

 The reasons for getting Universal Credit are similar to those for the 'legacy benefits' that it is replacing.
-For example, having no or little income and being in various situations, such as being too ill to work, in work, unemployed, a lone parent, a carer, or needing help with rent or mortgage payments.
-However, other rules and the amounts may differ.
+For example, having no or little income and being in various situations, such as being too ill to work, in work, unemployed, a lone parent, a carer, or needing help with rent.
+Other rules and the amounts may differ

-Universal Credit is usually paid to one person in the family.
-It is a ‘working age’ benefit.
-Those who have reached 'pension age' may be able to claim Pension Credit and Housing Benefit instead.
+Universal Credit is for people of ‘working age’.
+Those of 'pension age' may be able to claim Pension Credit and Housing Benefit instead

 The amount you get depends on your circumstances such as being single, in a couple, having children, a disability, are working and have housing costs like rent.
 This total amount may be reduced by certain incomes you may have, such as earnings.
 The amount may be increased for carers, children with disability or those with certain levels of incapacity for work.
 The amount will also change as your income changes.
 For example, your payment will reduce gradually as you earn more.
 The amount can also be reduced for various reasons, such as the benefit cap.

-You have to claim and manage your Universal Credit online.
+You are expected to claim and manage your Universal Credit online

-This includes notifying any changes in circumstances online and also Jobcentre Plus notifying you electronically of any actions you have to take.
-Remember, you must do these actions or you may lose money.
+This includes notifying any changes in circumstances online and also Jobcentre Plus notifying you online of any actions you have to take.
+Remember, you must do these actions or you may lose money

-Once you have claimed Universal Credit online you will be invited to an interview with a Work Coach at your local Jobcentre Plus office to verify your information and discuss any appropriate work-related activity, which includes agreeing your ‘Claimant Commitment’.
+Once you have submitted your Universal Credit claim online you will be invited to an interview with a Jobcentre Plus Work Coach to verify your information and discuss any appropriate work-related activity, which includes agreeing your ‘Claimant Commitment’.
+This may be over the phone or in the Jobcentre Plus office

 Universal Credit is paid one month in arrears.
 It can mean waiting for five weeks or more for your first payment.
 If this causes hardship, you can claim an ‘advanced payment’ of Universal Credit.
 After six months on Universal Credit you can also claim a ‘budgeting advance’ to help with furniture and other one-off costs.
-Both payments are loans and deducted from your future Universal Credit payments.
+Both payments are loans and deducted from future Universal Credit payments.
+You can ask for two weekly payments

 How Universal Credit affects those not in full time work (work related requirements)

-These work-related requirements have to be ‘reasonable’, but if you fail to comply, your Universal Credit can be reduced for a certain length of time (called a sanction)
+These work-related requirements have to be ‘reasonable’, and you can ask for them to be revised, but if you fail to comply, your Universal Credit can be reduced for a certain length of time (called a sanction).

-We have produced an information sheet describing the rules for volunteering under Universal Credit
+We have produced an information sheet on the rules for volunteering under Universal Credit

-All other benefits continue, including contribution based JSA, contributory Employment and Support Allowance, disability benefits, pension age benefits and many others.
-See our benefits information webpage for more information.
+All other benefits continue, including contribution based Jobseekers Allowance, contributory Employment and Support Allowance, disability benefits, pension age benefits and many others.
+See our benefits information page for more information on all these benefits

-You can get free school meals and help towards health costs if you are on Universal Credit and earning below a set amount
+You can get free school meals and help towards health costs if you are on Universal Credit and earn below a set amount

-As with other benefits you can challenge a Universal Credit decision if you don’t agree with it.
+As with other benefits you can challenge most Universal Credit decisions

-Some people may have serious difficulties with the way that Universal Credit is paid and claimed, such as being paid monthly, in arrears and to one person in a couple, with housing costs being paid to the claimant and having to claim Universal Credit online.
-In recognition of this the government allow temporary easements, such as the housing costs being paid direct to the landlord and are also working with local authorities and others to support people, such as online claim support.
+Some people may have serious difficulties with the way that Universal Credit is paid and claimed, such as being paid monthly, in arrears and to one person in a couple, with housing costs being paid to the claimant and having to claim it online.
+In recognition of this the government allow temporary easements, such as the housing costs being paid direct to the landlord and are also working with local authorities and others to support people, such as online claim support

 - If you have to claim Universal Credit and it is lower than the benefits it is replacing, you will usually drop down to the level of Universal Credit

-- From about 2019 or 2020 until 2023, those still on 'legacy benefits' will be told to claim Universal Credit.
+- At some stage, those still on 'legacy benefits' will be told in writing to claim Universal Credit.
 In which case you will keep the higher amount as a top up to your Universal Credit

 - If Universal Credit is higher, in either case you will get the higher amount of Universal Credit